Women are much more sensitive about their weight than men on college.

 All right.

-I need a break from all this because my my neurons are firing so fast in the cranium that I need to take a little time out here, so we'll go to the phones.
+I need a break from all this because my neurons are firing so fast in the cranium that I need to take a little time out here.

-Tom in Westchester County in New York, great that you called.
+Tom and Westchester County in New York.

-I thank you for waiting, and welcome to the program.
+I thank you for waiting and welcome to the program.

-I want to preface my comments by saying that I appreciate your show so much because you helped to verbalize a lot of the things that I think, and maybe I don't think them as clearly as you do to start with.
+I want to preface my comments by saying that I appreciate your show so much because you helped to verbalize a lot of the things that I think and maybe I don't think them as clearly as you do to start with.

 So I really appreciate that.